ArPiRobot/arpirobot.github.io/docs/guide/other/camstream.md

+TODO: Update this to demonstrate CoreLib API in v1.1

+TODO: Demonstrate frame processing using OpenCV (and modifications to project files to link to / install dependencies)

 The [ArPiRobot-CameraStreaming](https://github.com/ArPiRobot/ArPiRobot-CameraStreaming) component is pre-installed on all ArPiRobot OS images.
 This component includes scripts to generate and invoke gstreamer pipelines for realtime camera streaming.
 An RTSP server is also installed ([rtsp-simple-server](https://github.com/aler9/rtsp-simple-server)).
 The combination of these two components allows for multiple low-latency camera streams over the robot's wifi network.

 ## Configuring Camera Streams